stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-Vertices added to the model can optionally be validated against the layout:
+Vertices added to the model can optionally be validated against the layout (which is also mutable):

 ```java
 public ModelBuilder add(Vertex vertex) {